yapb/docs/docs/configuring.rst

 yb_freeze_bots
 -------------------------------------------

-If not zero, bots think function is paused and bots stays at the place where he was been before activating these cvar.
+If not zero, bots think function is paused and bots stays at the place where they were been before activating these cvar.

 Minimum value is ``0``, Maximum value is ``1``, Default value is ``0``.